 After he’d given me the nod, I raised my camera to make an image.

 When I did, the monk became fixed on a bracelet that hung from my wrist.
 On it were the words in Sanskrit that read, “Om Mani Padme Hung (Behold the jewel within the lotus flower)” – the Buddhist mantra celebrating, among other things, the miracle of consciousness, the attention to thought and action, and the balance between the head and the heart.

 Returning his gaze, I quickly motioned from my head to my chest.
-When I did his eyes alit.
+When I did his eyes lit.

 Then, without a word, he simply reached for my hand and held it.

-A day later, after I had completed my 72-mile hell-ride into the town of Saga, I came upon the first Internet shop I’d seen in a month.
+After I had completed my 72-mile hell ride into the town of Saga, I came upon the first Internet shop I’d seen in a month.
 Scanning quickly through 94 e-mails, my eyes landed immediately upon a title that made my heart sink.
 It read, “My sympathies for the loss of Tucson.”